apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Proposals/SDT-0001-task-local-instrument.md

 #endif
 ````

-That dedicated instrument is an internal type, `TaskLocalInstrument` — not public, so applications cannot
-construct or name it.
-It holds the `@TaskLocal` override and falls back to an inner ``NoOpInstrument``.
+The scope is backed by an `@TaskLocal` on ``InstrumentationSystem``. ``InstrumentationSystem/instrument`` and
+``InstrumentationSystem/_findInstrument(where:)`` resolve it ahead of the bootstrapped instrument, falling back
+to the bootstrap when no scope is active.
+There is no wrapper instrument, and nothing is installed on first use.

+The overload shapes follow sibling-package precedent: the free-function form and typed-throws forwarding mirror
+swift-metrics' `withMetricsFactory`, and the async overload's `nonisolated(nonsending)` (Swift 6.2+) versus
+`isolation: isolated (any Actor)? = #isolation` (earlier compilers) split mirrors swift-service-context's
+`ServiceContext.withValue(_:isolation:operation:)`.

 ### API stability

+- Purely additive: a new free function and an internal task-local.
+Existing signatures are unchanged.
-- Applications that never call ``withInstrument(_:_:)`` see no behavioral change.
+- Applications that never call ``withInstrument(_:_:)`` see no behavioral change — resolution falls back to the
+  bootstrapped instrument.
+Instrument lookup now consults a task-local before the bootstrap.
+- That task-local read is on every lookup, including the per-span `withSpan` / `startSpan` path.
+While adding
+  task-local instrument to the hot path adds a ~5% overhead comparing to the old task-local-free implementation,
+  actually **adopting task-local instrument improves** `withSpan` performance by ~5% measured against a
+  `NoOp` tracer.
+Against a real tracer, whose per-span work dominates, the relative cost is even smaller.
+- The `withInstrument(_:_:)` overloads are `@inlinable`, and the backing task-local and its helper are
+  `@usableFromInline`, mirroring swift-metrics' `withMetricsFactory`, so the task-local bind can inline into the
+  caller.
+This is a source-distributed package, so `@inlinable` affects cross-module optimization, not ABI.

 ### Future directions

-- **Accumulate active instruments, not just replacing.** `withInstrument` replaces.
-A future variant —
-  `withInstrument(merging:)`, or a form that passes the current instrument into a builder closure — could let
-  a caller compose with whatever is already active without having to name it.
-The library would supply the
-  concrete current instrument, keeping it safe from the self-reference crash that blocks composing
-  ``InstrumentationSystem/instrument`` by hand today.
+- **A `withInstrument(merging:)` convenience.** `withInstrument` replaces the active instrument.
+Composing with
+  whatever is already active is possible by hand today —
+  `withInstrument(MultiplexInstrument([InstrumentationSystem.instrument, myTracer]))` — because
+  ``InstrumentationSystem/instrument`` returns the concrete active instrument.
+A `withInstrument(merging:)`
+  variant could build that ``MultiplexInstrument`` for the caller.

 ### Alternatives considered

-**Task-local slot on ``InstrumentationSystem/instrument``.** Read the task-local on every `instrument` access
-rather than behind an installed instrument.
-Rejected: it taxes every read even when no scope is active and
-pushes scope-awareness into ``InstrumentationSystem``.
+**A task-local-aware instrument installed as the bootstrap.** Instead of ``InstrumentationSystem`` reading a
+task-local directly, install a dedicated wrapper instrument as the bootstrap that holds the task-local and
+falls back to an inner ``NoOpInstrument``.
+This keeps the task-local read off the resolution path for
+applications that only ``InstrumentationSystem/bootstrap(_:)`` and never scope.
+Rejected: it couples
+``withInstrument(_:_:)`` to the bootstrap state (it cannot be installed over a plainly-bootstrapped instrument),
+introduces a self-reference hazard when ``InstrumentationSystem/instrument`` is passed back in, and needs
+install-on-first-use.
+The always-checked slot is simpler and composes with any bootstrap.

-**Public `TaskLocalInstrument` to bootstrap directly.** Make `TaskLocalInstrument` a public type that
+**A public task-local instrument type to bootstrap directly.** Expose a public wrapper type that applications
-applications bootstrap directly (`InstrumentationSystem.bootstrap(TaskLocalInstrument(tracer))`), entering
-scopes via a static `TaskLocalInstrument.with(_:_:)`.
-Rejected: a single free function matches the `withSpan`
+bootstrap directly and enter scopes on via a static method.
+Rejected: a single free function matches the
-/ `withMetricsFactory` precedent and avoids forcing a plain-vs-wrapped choice at bootstrap and compatibilities
+`withSpan` / `withMetricsFactory` precedent, and it avoids forcing a plain-vs-scoped choice at bootstrap time.
-with libraries doing instrumentation.

 **Accumulate nested scopes instead of replacing.** Push onto a task-local stack so a nested scope adds to,
 rather than replaces, the enclosing one.
-Rejected: it is a hidden, surprising accumulation, and the use case
+Rejected: it is a hidden, surprising accumulation.
+Replacing is
-it serves — augmenting whatever is already active — cannot be offered cleanly anyway, since
-``InstrumentationSystem/instrument`` is a scope-aware wrapper rather than a concrete value (see above).
-Replacing is simpler and matches swift-metrics' `withMetricsFactory`.
-Pass a ``MultiplexInstrument`` to run
+simpler and matches swift-metrics' `withMetricsFactory`.
+Augmenting whatever is already active is available by
+composing a ``MultiplexInstrument`` with ``InstrumentationSystem/instrument`` (see Future directions), and
-several instruments at once.
+running several instruments at once is just passing a ``MultiplexInstrument``.

 **Task-local ``Tracer`` only.** Rejected: leaves ``InstrumentationSystem/instrument`` global, so `extract` /
 `inject` wouldn't see the scope — a test would capture spans but miss incoming trace IDs.